beta/hotkeys/README.md

 # Hotkeys

-This is an AutoHotkey script for some hotkeys I frequently use, in order to achieve a universal experience across different platforms.
+This repo contains the configurations for some hotkeys I frequently use, in order to achieve a universal experience across different platforms.

-This script uses the <kbd>Right Ctrl</kbd> key as the main modifier key.
-You can map <kbd>Caps Lock</kbd> to <kbd> Right Ctrl</kbd> for better experience with tools like [SharpKeys](https://github.com/randyrants/sharpkeys).
+These hotkeys use the <kbd>Right Ctrl</kbd> key as the main modifier key.
+You can map <kbd>Caps Lock</kbd> to <kbd>Right Ctrl</kbd> for better experience with tools like [SharpKeys](https://github.com/randyrants/sharpkeys) on Windows and [Karabiner Elements](https://pqrs.org/osx/karabiner/index.html) on macOS.

 Below is a list of hotkeys defined in this script.
+Note that <kbd>Ctrl</kbd> is same to <kbd>control</kbd> in macOS, and <kbd>Alt</kbd> is same to <kbd>option</kbd>.
+The hotkeys modified with <kbd>Alt</kbd> are not implemented in the Karabiner JSON file.

 ## Hotkeys List